chickenPopcorn/EqEq/notes/language-reference-manual.md

     ...  // same as the above example
 }

-// evaluate gcd(10, 20)
+// evaluate gcd of 10 and 20
 find gcd {
     a = 10
     b = 20
     print("gcd of %d and %d is %d", a, b, gcd)
 }
-/* END: Example of a function (multi-line equations) to find gcd of a and b */
+/* END: Example of a multi-line equations to find gcd of a and b */
 ```